On this page

 - all cases on cyberbullying in Canada that have been tried since 2005

-- cases on spousal abuse that were heard in the Supreme Court of Canada.
+- cases on intimate partner violence that were heard in the Supreme Court of Canada.

-Locating case law by subject is time intensive so allow yourself sufficient lead time.
+Locating case law by subject may be time-intensive so please allow yourself sufficient lead time.

 Strategies & sources for finding case law by topic

 The best practice for searching for case law by topic is usually to begin by searching secondary legal literature.
 Unlike many kinds of academic research, beginning with a keyword search (in a database of case law) is unlikely to be efficient.

 Secondary legal literature includes legal encyclopedias, case digests and commentary, journal articles, and books and textbooks.
 These resources provide value by helping to organize the vast corpus of case law by legal issue, and by providing important information on the legal context a case it situated in.
 These resources can also point you to leading cases and help you find similar cases on the same legal issue.